Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- The two teams combine to score 44.2 points per game, 14.8 less than the over/under in this contest.

-- The 72.8 points per game these two squads have allowed to opponents this season are 13.8 more than the 59 over/under in this contest.
+- These two squads surrender a combined 72.8 points per game, 13.8 more than this contest's over/under.

-- Bobcats games have an average total of 57.6 points this season, 1.4 fewer than Saturday's over/under.
+- The Bobcats and their opponents score an average of 57.6 points per game, 1.4 fewer than Saturday's total.

 - The 53.6 PPG average total in Warhawks games this season is 5.4 points fewer than this game's over/under.